 Many of us can recall where we were and what we were doing when the first plane slammed into the Twin Towers on September 11th, 2001.

 I was driving my kids to our monthly homeschool skate when I heard a plane had struck one of the World Trade Center Towers on the radio.
 A knot formed in the pit of my stomach.
 Let’s face it, commercial planes don’t fly into buildings every day.

 It wasn’t long before we heard about the second plane.
 And a third.
 And a fourth.
 Followed by the collapse of not one but both iconic NYC structures, damage to the Pentagon, and a plane crashing into a field in Pennsylvania.

 Fear gripped the nation as rumors of other hijacked planes circulated.
 Air travel came to a halt.
 Mother’s rushed to pick up their kids from school, people made a run on gas as lines to the gas stations circled blocks and blocked roads.
 Many sat glued to TV, unable to believe what they were seeing.

 I opted not to watch TV that day and the days following.
 I didn’t want my children to see the horrors the news anchors described.

-I visited the Flight 93 Memorial a few years after 9/11 before the current Visitor Center had been built.
+I visited the Flight 93 Memorial a few years after 9/11, before the current Visitor Center had been built.
 The experience was both surreal and heartbreaking.
-I had the same emotions when visiting the 9/11 Memorial in NYC or the little chapel that stood across from the Twin Towers.
+I had the same emotions when visiting the 9/11 Memorial in NYC or the little chapel across from the Twin Towers.

 While traveling to Pennsylvania or NYC may be on your mind, you may be surprised to learn that Ohio has dozens of memorials you can visit, including the largest outside of NYC.

-These 9/11 Memorials in Ohio honor those who lost their lives in the tragedy that struck our nation the fateful day in 2001.
+These 9/11 Memorials in Ohio honor those who lost their lives in the tragedy that struck our nation that fateful day in 2001.

 9/11 Memorials in Ohio